 A delicious fruit pavlova recipe for you to try out.
-Meringue with a crisp outer shell and billowy soft centre, topped with whipped cream, toffee sauce and roasted plums and fresh figs. This is sure to satisfy any meringue lovers cravings.
+Meringue with a crisp outer shell and pillowy soft centre, topped with whipped cream, toffee sauce and roasted plums and fresh figs. This is sure to satisfy any meringue lovers cravings.

 Having spent 15 year in Australia I quickly learnt whilst living there that the mighty fruit Pavlova would grace our table on many an occasion.
 Namely Australia Day.
 This celebratory day is one of my fondest memories from my many years of living in beautiful Sydney.